-Occupational Health and Safety (OHS) issues around improper handling of e-waste e-waste contains a wide range of hazardous compounds that may be released during improper handling thereby becoming a threat to humans and the environment.
+Figure 10: Form for filing returns of amount of e-waste generated in a year e-waste contains a wide range of hazardous compounds that may be released during improper handling thereby becoming a threat to humans and the environment.
 In addition, in some processes used, new hazardous compounds, such as dioxins, may be formed as the original e-waste components are degraded.
 Most risks arise during the uncontrolled e-waste recycling activities using rudimentary methods.
 These include manual disassembly and sorting; heating and acid leaching of printed circuit boards (PC-boards); shredding, melting and extrusion of plastics; open burning of plastic coated wires and other components; and sweeping and collection of toners from toner cartridges.
 These activities are mostly carried out directly on the ground in open air or in poorly ventilated workshops, and involve minimal emission control systems and personal protection for the workers.